ArchipelagoMW/Archipelago/docs/world api.md

   called to place player's regions and their locations into the MultiWorld's regions list.
   If it's hard to separate, this can be done during `generate_early` or `create_items` as well.
 * `create_items(self)`
   called to place player's items into the MultiWorld's itempool.
-After this step all regions and items have to be in the MultiWorld's regions and itempool, all locations must be created in regions, and these lists should not be modified afterwards.
+You cannot modify the region, location, or item pool after this step.
 * `set_rules(self)`
   called to set access and item rules on locations and entrances.
 * `generate_basic(self)`